YangLi1/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 23)

 1. The data structure that I would use is LIFO (last-in-first-out).
-I would use this data structure because you are reading an input one line at a time and then you want to print the lines in reverse order which means that the last line read in should be the first one out which is the functionality of LIFO.
+I would use this data structure because you are reading an input one line at a time and then you want to print the lines in reverse order which means that the last line read-in should be the first one out which is the functionality of LIFO.

 2. For this problem I would use both FIFO and LIFO (DEQUE).
 If we group the 50 lines of code into batches we can see how this will work effectively.
 Each batch of 50 lines are going to use the LIFO method within themselves, however, once the second 50 lines of code (2nd batch) is introduced you will place them beyond the first batch which utilizes FIFO method.
 Basically the second batch would be queued beyond the first batch which means that the first batch would read line 50, 49 etc then after it completes the 2nd batch would start at 99, 98 etc because we used LIFO in the individual batches and FIFO over all batches (whole system).

-//3.
-Since order matters in this question I would use the SSet.
-The
+3. Since order matters in this question I would use SSet.
+I would have it read in 43 lines then search for a blank line and if found go back 42 lines and print.
+Otherwise read another 43 lines and do the same thing until all lines have been read.

-//4.
+4. I would use a USet structure for this problem because in a USet no element can appear more than once.
+Also order doesn't matter and the USet will contain n distinct elements which will help with memory since you are not able to take in duplicate items.

-//5.
+5. I would use a USet structure for this one as well for the same reasons as question 4.

-//6.
+6. A SSet structure would work well for this problem because we want the lines sorted by length in which a SSet allows us to comepare two elements.
+Much like the USet there cannot be duplicate lines so we don't have to worry about the same line being printed twice.

-//7.
+7. A priority queue would be good in this situation since you can have duplicates and it will print the smallest (shortest in this case) element from the list.

-//8.
-By using a Deque when can add line 0 to the front of the queue by addFirst(line 0).
-After that we could (addFirst(2) + 2)
+8. By using a Deque we can print line 0 by removeFirst().
+After that we can removeFirst() + (an incrementaion variable) that jumps us to all the even locations.
+Once we run out of even locations we can removeFirst() + (odd incrementation variable) and print out all the odd lines.

 9. I would use a Deque because you can add to the front (addFirst(x)) and the back (addLast(x)) of the queue which if you call each operation randomly, you will randomize the order before they are printed.